 Make a submission

-We invite you to submit written comments on the draft review during the 60 calendar day consultation period.
-Your feedback will be considered when we finalise the review.
+Stakeholders were invited to submit written comments on the draft report during the 60 day public consultation period.
+The consultation period closed on

 The draft review evaluates the effectiveness of existing risk management measures for identified biosecurity risks, and proposes additional mandatory phytosanitary measures to reduce the risk of introduction of the identified quarantine pests to achieve the appropriate level of protection (ALOP) for Australia.